 Pacifica for Clinicians is a web platform that interfaces with Pacifica’s mental health mobile and web applications.
-By connecting directly to our popular app, Pacifica for Clinicians allows clinicians to receive client data on mood and health tracking, thought records, behavioral goals, and clinical assessment results.
-In addition, clinicians can administer clinical assessments such as the PHQ-8 and HIPAA-compliant teletherapy sessions remotely, securely, and with a scheduled frequency.
+By connecting directly to our popular app, Pacifica for Clinicians allows clinicians to assign homework and receive client data on mood and health tracking, thought records, behavioral goals, and clinical assessment results.
+In addition, clinicians can administer clinical assessments such as the PHQ-8 and offer HIPAA-compliant teletherapy sessions and client chat remotely, securely, and with a scheduled frequency.
 As a result, clinicians get a dynamic understanding of their clients’ well-being between sessions, allowing for targeted treatments based on actionable data.

-Pacifica for Clinicians is meant for all mental health professionals looking to implement measurement-based care and administer HIPAA-Complaint teletherapy within their practice.
+Pacifica for Clinicians is meant for all mental health professionals looking to implement measurement-based care and administer HIPAA-Compliant teletherapy and chat within their practice.
 Currently we have a variety of clinicians enrolled in our service, including private practitioners and guidance counselors.

 Today, technology is becoming an increasingly critical component of your client’s treatment plan.
 In a recent study, 64% of patients say that they use a digital device (including mobile apps) to manage their health and 71% believe it would be helpful for their doctor to have access to this information as part of their medical history.
 By implementing measurement-based care, clinicians can adjust their treatment plans when their clients are not improving, and clients are more likely to become more educated about their symptoms and recognize patterns and signs of recurrence.
 Ultimately, Pacifica for Clinicians delivers measurable results, promotes a collaborative approach to mental healthcare, and allows clinicians to provide better and more responsive treatments to their clients.

 No, unfortunately Pacifica for Clinicians is currently only available in the United States due to regulatory compliance restrictions.